UNION vs. UNION ALL in SQL Server: What's the Difference?

 Why dbForge SQL Complete?

-Dealing with UNIONs might be not so easy for unexperienced users. dbForge SQL Complete can give a helping hand.
+Dealing with UNIONs might not be so easy for inexperienced users, you need to clearly understand how the operator works and remember the names of the columns you want to combine.
+That's where dbForge SQL Complete can give a helping hand.

-• No need to memorize column names — pick the columns you need from the list.
+• No need to memorize column names, just pick the columns you need from the suggestion list.

-• Last but not least, you can quickly and easily bring your code up to the standards with the SQL Complete's instant Code Formatter.
+• And last but not the least, you can quickly and easily bring your code up to the company or team standards with the help of dbForge SQL Complete's instant Code Formatter.

 SQL UNION example